Introduction

 Warning: you might lose connection if connected by SSH.

-Clear only rules in the OUTPUT
+Clear only rules in the OUTPUT chain.

 sudo iptables -F OUTPUT